Antibiotic Stewardship

 Our Position

-NMPF supports the FARM Antibiotic Stewardship Program and its educational efforts to inform the public about the responsible use of antimicrobials in animal agriculture.
+NMPF supports the FARM Antibiotic Stewardship Program, as well as educational efforts that promote the responsible use of antimicrobials in animal agriculture.
 NMPF opposes all federal, state and local legislative and regulatory initiatives that undermine national uniformity and the best scientific available in governing the responsible use of antibiotics.

 Key Points